-- (2) The owner or operator of an emergency engine shall not operate the emergency engine for routine, scheduled testing or maintenance on any day for which the commissioner has forecast that ozone levels will be "moderate to unhealthy for sensitive groups" or greater.
+- (1) The owner or operator of an emergency engine subject to this section shall maintain records as required by subsection (g) of this section and comply with subdivisions (2) and (3) of this subsection.
+No other provisions of this section apply to the owner or operator of an emergency engine. - (2) The owner or operator of an emergency engine shall not operate the emergency engine for routine, scheduled testing or maintenance on any day for which the commissioner has forecast that ozone levels will be "moderate to unhealthy for sensitive groups" or greater.
 If, subsequent to the initial forecast of "moderate to unhealthy for sensitive groups" or greater, the forecast is revised to "moderate" or lower, the owner or operator is no longer prohibited from operating the engine for routine, scheduled testing or maintenance for the remainder of that day.
-An owner or operator of an emergency engine may rely on an ozone forecast of "moderate" or lower obtained after 3 PM on the preceding day.
-Subsequent changes to the ozone forecast after 3 PM that forecast ozone levels of "moderate to unhealthy for sensitive groups" or greater shall not obligate the owner or operator to refrain from operation of the emergency engine at the facility on the following day.
-The commissioner may exempt, by permit or order, the owner or operator of an emergency engine from this subdivision if such emergency engine is unattended and the testing is automated and cannot be modified from a remote location. - (3) If an owner or operator operates a model year 2013 or later emergency engine in compliance with the Tier 4 engine NOx emission standards of 40 CFR 1039, subpart B, such engine is exempt from the restriction of subdivision (2) of this subsection.
+An owner or operator of an emergency engine may rely on an ozone forecast of "moderate" or lower obtained after 3 p.m. on the preceding day.
+Subsequent changes to the ozone forecast after 3 p.m. that forecast ozone levels of "moderate to unhealthy for sensitive groups" or greater shall not obligate the owner or operator to refrain from operation of the emergency engine at the facility on the following day.
+The commissioner may exempt, by permit or order, the owner or operator of an emergency engine from this subdivision if such emergency engine is unattended and the testing is automated and cannot be modified from a remote location. - (3) If an owner or operator operates a model year 2013 or later emergency engine in compliance with the engine NOx emissions standards of 40 CFR 1039, subpart B, such engine is exempt from the restriction of subdivision (2) of this subsection.